Mortar shells hit Kabul residential areas; at least 8 dead

 The shells were fired from two cars, Interior Ministry spokesperson Tariq Arian said.
 No one took immediate responsibility for the early morning attack that also targeted the posh Wazir Akbar Khan area of Kabul, which houses diplomatic missions.

+At least one rocket landed in the Iranian Embassy compound.
+In a tweet, Iran's embassy in Kabul in confirmed that a rocket came down in the courtyard of the embassy compound and “a number of shrapnel” hit the embassy's main building, causing some damage to windows and equipment, without specifying the equipment.

+“Fortunately the incident has no casualty and all the staff are in good health,” said the tweet.

-The Taliban issued a quick statement denying any responsibility for the attack.
-The Islamic State group affiliate also operates in the area and has claimed responsibility for recent assaults in Kabul including two devastating attacks on educational institutions that killed more than 50 people, many of them students.
+The Islamic State affiliate in Afghanistan claimed the rocket barrage, according to SITE Intelligence Group.
+The IS group has carried out similar attacks in the past and claimed responsibility for recent assaults in Kabul including two devastating attacks on educational institutions that killed more than 50 people, many of them students.

 As well as insurgent groups, there are several heavily armed warlords with militias living in Kabul with long-standing animosities against each other.

+Pakistan, whose Prime Minister Imran Khan visited on Tuesday Kabul for the first time since he came to office, condemned the attack and warned “it is important to be vigilant against the spoilers who are working to undermine the peace efforts.”
+He did not identify “the spoilers.”

 The mortar barrage comes as representatives of the Afghan government and the Taliban continued to hold talks in Qatar, though progress has been slow.
-U.S. Secretary of State Mike Pompeo is expected to press for a reduction in violence in his meetings with both Taliban and government negotiating teams later Saturday during a daylong stop in Doha.
+U.S. Secretary of State Mike Pompeo was in Doha on Saturday to press for a reduction in violence in his meetings with both the Taliban and government negotiating teams.
 The Taliban have mostly ignored such previous requests.

+Pompeo told members of the government's team, at the outset of their meeting, that America will “sit on the side and help where we can" in the peace negotiations.

 Hours before the attack rattled Kabul, a bomb attached to a car killed one security personnel and wounded three others in an eastern neighborhood of the capital, said Kabul police spokesperson Ferdaws Faramarz.

 Violence in Afghanistan has spiked in recent months with increasingly horrific attacks often claimed by the Islamic State group affiliate.
-Still the Taliban have been waging near daily assaults on beleaguered Afghan security forces.
+The Taliban have also continued near daily assaults on beleaguered Afghan government forces.

 There have been increasing calls for a cease-fire if peace talks are to continue.
-The Taliban have been steadfast in their refusal, demanding that any cease-fire be part of the negotiations.
+The Taliban have been steadfast in their refusal, demanding that any truce be part of the negotiations.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.